what is ARFID?

 Reach out for help and support

-If you think you are or someone you care about is struggling with ARFID, contact me here or go ahead and schedule an appointment right away using my online client portal.
-Please Note: ARFID is the only diagnosis for which I see clients under the age of 18.
+If you think you are or someone you care about is struggling with ARFID, contact us here or click below to schedule an appointment online.